Operation centre

 To select an element, click or tap on it.
 Newly added elements are selected by default.

 The element can be moved (dragged) when selected.
-Parameters of the selected element are available on the side-bar.
+Parameters of a selected element are available on the side-bar.

 Viewing dashboards